lichristopher/100days-of-code-2019/README.md

 - variables that are declared using `var`, `let` and `const` cannot be deleted using the unary operator `delete`

 ## Questions

+---

+- Why when invoking an inline function the 'this' keyword refers to the Window object instead of the element that was clicked on

 I answered Lydia Hallie's Javasript questions